Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Juni 2025 03.30.53 UTC
+- WIB: Jumat, 13 Juni 2025 04.26.22 UTC
-- WITA: Jumat, 13 Juni 2025 04.30.53 UTC
+- WITA: Jumat, 13 Juni 2025 05.26.22 UTC
-- WIT: Jumat, 13 Juni 2025 05.30.53 UTC
+- WIT: Jumat, 13 Juni 2025 06.26.22 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: inspirational
+Kategori: technology